Tame Class Field Theory for Global Function Fields

 The aim of class field theory for global and local fields is to classify all abelian extensions of a given base field $F$ in terms of data associated to $F$ alone.
 If $F$ is a global function field, class field theory establishes a one-to-one correspondence between the finite abelian extensions of $F$ and the subgroups of finite index of ray divisor class groups $\Clm(F)$.
 Every such subgroup~$H$ of $\Clm(F)$ is associated with its class field $E$, an abelian extension of $F$ uniquely determined by~$H$, which is unramified outside of the support of an effective divisor $\m$.
 The class field $E$ is characterized by the property~$\Gal(E|F) \cong \Clm(F)/H$ under the Artin map.

 The study of class field theory, which originated during the second half of the 19th century with the focus on number fields, has a long tradition in number theory, and several different proofs of the main results exist.
 While some apply only to number fields or local fields of characteristic zero as base fields and use specific methods exploiting their properties, others provide general frameworks that cover several types of base fields and apply to even more general geometric forms of class field theory.
 These more general proofs use involved and abstract machinery such as in particular group cohomology.
 Algebraic proofs for class field theory of global function fields in the literature are presented in such general contexts.
-Since number fields were historically considered first, these proofs for function fields are at best a minimum adaption of those for number fields.
+Since number fields were historically considered first, these proofs for function fields are usually a minimum adaption of those for number fields.